Burnett Pharmacy Prep 0004

 Longer prescriptions can help reduce barriers to staying on treatment or prevention and make managing ongoing health needs simpler for many people.

 However, it’s important that you continue to take your medication as prescribed, and that you still complete any blood tests and swabs as and when required.
 For people living with HIV, viral load testing is still recommended every 6 months.
-For people on PrEP, you should still get a sexual health check every 3 months.
+For people on PrEP, keeping up with your 3‑monthly check‑ins helps make sure PrEP stays safe and effective for you.

 If you have questions about your medicines, prescription length, or collection schedule, talk to your clinician or pharmacist.